TomekBobrowicz/HyprDots/README.md

 #### 🙋 QUESTIONS ?!?! ⁉️
 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
 If it makes you feel better, I use same config on Fedora
-- QUICK HINT!
-Click the HINT!
-Waybar module (note only available in Waybar default and Simple-L [TOP] layout).
-Can be launched by Keybind SUPER H
+- Keybinds Hint can be launched by Keybind SUPER H